-- A. All physicians shall be reimbursed for up to two thousand dollars (\$2,000.00) per fiscal year for CME and related expenses. - B. For educational reimbursement, proof of completion shall be provided to the department head along with reimbursement request.
-When such educational expenses are authorized for training, physicians may be reimbursed for related travel expenses from the two thousand dollars (\$2,000.00), provided the travel expense is directly related to the training or coursework.
-Physicians may also use the two thousand dollars (\$2,000.00) to be reimbursed for the purchase of electronic devices and software or apps judged to be helpful in their work assignment, to pay for fees and memberships in professional associations related to their field of practice, or to pay for medical staff dues.
-Reimbursement requests must be submitted to the department head for approval by the clinic medical director within ninety (90) days of expense or completion of conference or course.
-Physicians must complete all required paperwork and submit receipts for reimbursement.
+- A. Beginning fiscal year 2024-2025, all physicians shall be reimbursed for up to three thousand dollars (\$3,000.00) per fiscal year for CME and related expenses. - B. For educational reimbursement, proof of completion shall be provided to the department head along with reimbursement request.
+When such educational expenses are authorized for training, physicians may be reimbursed for related travel expenses from the three thousand dollars (\$3,000.00), provided the travel expense is directly related to the training or coursework.
+Physicians may also use the three thousand dollars (\$3,000.00) to be reimbursed for the purchase of electronic devices and software or apps judged to be helpful in their work assignment, to pay for fees and memberships in professional associations related to their field of practice, or to pay for medical staff dues.
+Reimbursement requests must be submitted to the department head for approval by the clinic medical director within ninety (90) days of expense or completion of conference or